saildot4k/saildot4k.github.io/docs/misc/picfix.md

 1. Solder all points except K into your PS2.
 Note: PS2 should be unplugged from mains power!

-2. Bridge TEST and the appropriate resistor pad.
-1.5K for GH-026 Phat PS2 and 70k Slim PSTwo
+2. Bridge TEST and the 1.5K resistor solder pad.

 2. Using Kapton Tape, place a tiny piece under point K to avoid connecting/shorts.

 3. Verify no solder bridges elsewhere!

-4. With your power button flex connected to PS2, plug PS2 into power.
+4. With your power button board connected to PS2, plug PS2 into power.

 5. Press the power button on your PS2.
 Power should come on (green light), then off after 3 seconds.

-    1. IF the PS2 did not power on, then we need a different resistor value.
+    1. If the PS2 did not power on, then we need a different resistor value.

     2. Disconnect your PS2 from power